gpujs/gpu.js/README.md

 }, opt);
 ```

-The created function is a regular JavaScript function, you can use like regular functions.
+The created function is a regular JavaScript function, you can use it like regular functions.

 ```js
 myFunc();